 - Innovative Solutions: Your broker/consultant should always be looking out for your best interest financially while meeting yours and your employees’ well-being needs.
 It’s a delicate balance that requires precise expertise and an understanding of the unique culture and needs of your population.

 There are various approaches to meet the challenge of mitigating a high-cost population while setting up a school district, municipality, county or other public entity for long-term stability and success.
 Valley Schools and HPACT employs innovative strategies based on our members’ data, expectations, and needs.
-As the only nonprofit benefits consultant working with public entities in the state, Valley Schools and HPACT has a proven track record of delivering a direct savings of 30% or more over for-profit consultants, while successfully realizing a 3.32% four-year average medical premium increase for all members.
+As the only nonprofit benefits consultant working with public entities in the state, Valley Schools and HPACT has a proven track record of delivering a direct savings of 30% or more over for-profit consultants, while successfully realizing a 3.54% five-year average medical premium increase for all members.
 Contact Valley Schools today to join at no cost and see how we can help you save!